ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

 If we try to access the `name` variable as an array, it will work, and will return the ordinal value of the character `J`, since the `name` variable actually points exactly to the beginning of the string.

-Since we know that the memory is sequential, we can assume that if we move ahead in the memory to the next character, we'll receive the next letter in the string, until we reach the end of the string, marked with a null terminator (the character which it's ordinal value is 0, noted as `\0`).
+Since we know that the memory is sequential, we can assume that if we move ahead in the memory to the next character, we'll receive the next letter in the string, until we reach the end of the string, marked with a null terminator (the character with the ordinal value of 0, noted as `\0`).

 ### Dereferencing

-Dereferencing is the act of referring to where the pointer points at, instead of the memory address.
+Dereferencing is the act of referring to where the pointer points, instead of the memory address.
 We are already using dereferencing in arrays - but we just didn't know it yet.
 The brackets operator - `[0]` for example, accesses the first item of the array.
 And since arrays are actually pointers, accessing the first item in the array is the same as dereferencing a pointer.
 Dereferencing a pointer is done using the asterisk operator `*`.

 If we want to create an array that will point to a different variable in our stack, we can write the following code: